Why we charge fines

 Written verification, such as a doctor’s note or an email from your tutor / manager, will be required to support a request to waive a fine.

-Please contact us or talk to a member of staff at the Ground Floor Information Desk if you wish to discuss a fine.
+Please contact us or talk to a member of staff at the Ground Floor Information Desk in the URS Building if you wish to discuss a fine.

 Methods of payment

-Pay your fines or charges of up to £12 using coins on the Fines Payment Machines.
-The Machines are in the Main Hall and the Course Collection connected to the Self-Service Points.
+If you are paying fines or charges of up to £12, you can use coins in the Fines Payment Machines.
+The Machines are connected to two of the Self-Service Points - one on the Ground Floor of the Library, and the other in the Course Collection in the URS Building.
 Change is given.
-Available anytime the Library is open.
+The Machines are available anytime the Library or URS Building is open.

-Pay fines or charges using your card at the Ground Floor Information Desk.
+You can also pay fines or charges (of any amount) using cash at the Information Desk on the Ground Floor of the URS Building.
 During staffed hours only.

-Pay your fines or charges using cash at the Ground Floor Information Desk.
+Pay fines or charges using your card at the Ground Floor Information Desk in the URS Building.
 During staffed hours only.

 Credit/Debit Card payments

-Pay fines or charges using your Credit/Debit card at the Ground Floor Information Desk or by calling (0118) 378 8770.
+Pay fines or charges using your Credit/Debit card at the Ground Floor Information Desk in the URS Building, or by calling (0118) 378 8770.

 Credit/Debit card payments available at the following times only: